New County Health Rankings Released

 A Walk in the Park

 The City of Jacksonville is home to the nation’s largest urban park system.
 There are 12 parks throughout the city with distance-marked paths and trails.
-Each month, the City will host a walk in one of its beautiful parks.

 Parks with paved walking paths: